zhenrong-wang/hpc-now/README.md

 For more information, please refer to Docs/UserManual-EN.pdf.

-The most detailed help info can be found by the command `hpcopr help` .
+The most detailed help info can be found by the command `hpcopr help`.
+We are also considering writing a standard mannual for `hpcopr`.
+If you are interested, please let us know.

 # 4. Bug Reports